SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/LActf/lactf.md

           [ball, me]
         ]));

-- I noticed some message codes used to interact with the server via websockets.GAME_UPDATE is sent if the game is still on and the ball pos is within the range of 100 ,GAME_END is also sent if the ball pos is lesser than 0 to end the game and if it is higher than 100 to send the flag.
+- I noticed some message codes used to interact with the server via websockets.GAME_UPDATE is sent if the game is still on and the ball pos is within the range of 0 and 100 ,GAME_END is also sent if the ball pos is lesser than 0 to end the game and if it is higher than 100 to send the flag.

        app.ws('/ws', (ws, req) => {
         const yMax = 30;